davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/matthew/verses/matthew-12-48/matthew-12-48-niv.md

 title: >-
   He replied to him, “Who is my mother, and who are my brothers?”
 attribution: "Matthew 12:48 NIV"
-King James Version of: "Matthew 12:48"
+New International Version of: "Matthew 12:48"
 type: quote
 tags:
   - quote